wdonne/pincette-letter-box/README.md

 # The Kafka Letter Box

 The Letter Box pattern enables organisations to exchange data asynchronously.
 Instead of performing queries on each other's APIs, they can listen to each other's changes.
-The letter box is a simple endpoint that can by registered somewhere to receive messages.
+The letter box is a simple endpoint that can be registered somewhere to receive messages.
 It is the only endpoint organisations have to publish in integration scenarios.

 Behind the letter box, the routing of messages is done internally.
 This can evolve without impacting the senders of messages.
 The contract are only the messages themselves.